-- 2. Intersegmental General Education Transfer Curriculum (IGETC) All lower-division Cal State Fullerton GE requirements may be satisfied by the completion in its entirety of this transfer curriculum at a California community college.
+2. Intersegmental General Education Transfer Curriculum (IGETC)

+All lower-division Cal State Fullerton GE requirements may be satisfied by the completion in its entirety of this transfer curriculum at a California community college.
 Information about IGETC is available at each campus.
-Upper-division GE requirements for IGETC-certified transfers are nine units of upper-division coursework from Areas B.5, C.3, D.5, and E with the following conditions: - No more than six units from any one area - No more than six units from any one department - No units from the department of the student's major - A minimum of three units of a "cultural diversity" (identified with an asterisk) course, if not met prior to transfer. - Using their student portal, students can access their Titan Degree Audit to get a summary of their GE requirements.
+Upper-division GE requirements for IGETC-certified transfers are nine units of upper-division coursework from Areas B.5, C.3, D.5, and E with the following conditions:

+- · No more than six units from any one area - No more than six units from any one department - No units from the department of the student's major - A minimum of three units of a "cultural diversity" (identified with a star \) course, if not met prior to transfer - The U.S. History, Constitution, and American Ideals areas are required for graduation and must be completed if not met prior to transfer - Using their student portal, students can access their Titan Degree Audit to get a summary of their GE requirements